toomaspuur/shopware-6/README.md

 ## IvyPayment for Shopware 6

-Ivy - Climate Neutral Shopping
+Ivy - Sustainable Shopping

 Ivy is the easiest way to shop online sustainably.
 We ditch cards and put the planet back into the equation.
-When paying with Ivy, we calculate the carbon footprint of every product in your basket (including production, shipping and packaging) and compensate it 100% at no extra cost to you.
+When paying with Ivy, customers can select a climate cause they want to give money to at no extra cost to you or your shoppers.

 ## License